StackVista/stackstate-docs/use/stackstate-ui/timeline-time-travel.md

 ### Topology time

 The topology and all telemetry displayed in StackState is based on a snapshot of the IT infrastructure.
 The topology time specifies the moment from which this snapshot is taken.
-On the timeline, the topology time is shown by the playhead - a black line with the selected topology time at the top.

 By default, StackState is in live mode with the topology time set to the current time.
-You can also [time travel](#time-travel) to a previous state of the topology by selecting a custom topology time.
+You can [time travel](#time-travel) to a previous state of the topology by selecting a custom topology time.
+On the timeline, the selected topology time is shown by the playhead - a black line with the selected topology time at the top.

 The topology time can be set in the following ways: